Turbo: Effective Caching in Differentially-Private Databases: Detailed Design

-\heading{Heuristic {$\textproc{IsHistogramReady}$}.} One option to assess if a histogram is ready to answer a query accurately is to check that it has received at least $C$ updates in each bin the query needs, for some threshold $C$.
-This approach is imprecise, as some bins may require more updates to estimate with the same absolute error.
-Thus, we must use a separate threshold value per bin, raising the question of how to configure all these thresholds.
+\heading{Heuristic {$\textproc{IsHistogramReady}$}.} One option to assess if a histogram is ready to answer a query accurately is to check if it has received at least $C$ updates, for some global threshold $C$.
+However, this approach is often imprecise as it fails to detect histogram regions that might still be untrained.
+Thus, we use a separate threshold value per bin, raising the question of how to configure all these thresholds.
 To keep configuration easy (goal {\bf (G6)}), we use an {\em adaptive per-bin threshold}.
-For each bin, we initialize its threshold $C$ with a value $C_0$ and increment $C$ by an additive step $S_0$ every time the heuristic makes a mistake (\ie predicts it is ready when it is in fact not ready for that query).
-While the threshold is too small, the heuristic keeps getting penalized until it reaches a threshold high enough to avoid mistakes.
-For queries that span multiple bins, when the heuristic fails, we only penalize the least-updated bins; this ensures that a single, inaccurate bin will not set back the histogram for other queries using accurate bins.
-With these self-tuning, adaptive per-bin thresholds, we only configure initial parameters $C_0$ and $S_0$, which we find experimentally easy to do.
-While other heuristic designs exist, we find ours very effective.
+For each bin, we initialize its threshold $C$ with a value $C_0$ and increment $C$ by an additive step $S_0$ every time the heuristic errs (\ie, predicts it is ready when it is in fact not ready for that query).
+While the threshold is too small, the heuristic gets penalized until it reaches a threshold high enough to avoid mistakes.
+For queries that span multiple bins, we only penalize the least-updated bins to prevent a single, inaccurate bin from setting back the histogram from queries using accurate bins only.
+With these thresholds, we only configure initial parameters $C_0$ and $S_0$, which we find experimentally easy to do (\S\ref{sec:evaluation:non-partitioned-database}).

 \heading{External updates.} While we want to bypass the PMW when the histogram is not ``ready'' for a query, we still want to update the histogram with the result from the Laplace execution (R3); otherwise, the histogram will never get trained.
 That is the purpose of our external updates (lines 33-34 in \A\ref{alg:pmw-bypass}).
 They follow a similar structure as a regular PMW update (lines 24-25 in \A\ref{alg:pmw-bypass}), with a key difference.
 In vanilla PMW, the histogram is updated with the result $R2$ from Laplace {\em only when} the SV test fails.
 In that case, \pmw updates the relevant bins in one direction or another, depending on the sign of the error $R2 - q(h)$.
 For example, if the histogram is underestimating the true answer, then R2 will likely be higher than the histogram-based result, so we should increase the value of the bins (case $R2 > q(h)$ of line 24 in \A\ref{alg:pmw-bypass}).